subquery/documentation/docs/run_publish/references.md

 ### force-clean

-**Boolean** - In order to use this command you need to have `@subql/node` v1.10.0 or above.

-This command forces the project schemas and tables to be regenerated.
+This subcommand forces the project schemas and tables to be regenerated.
 It is helpful to use when iteratively developing graphql schemas in order to ensure a clean state when starting a project.
 Note that this flag will also wipe all indexed data.
 This will also drop all related schema and tables of the project.

 `-f`, `--subquery` flag must be passed in, to set path of the targeted project.